micahcourey/MovieReviewSite/README.md

 By Micah Courey, 02-Oct-2015

-A website built in AngularJS that allows users to write reviews about movies.
+A website built in AngularJS that allows users to write movie reviews.
+The site includes a dark theme for nighttime viewing which can be enabled by the flip of a switch. check it out at: http://micahcourey.github.io/MovieReviewSite

 Setup
 ----------